Earning coins in Soltokemons, and what $STKM is

 What you spend coins on

 Potions heal half a creature's HP in battle, which matters because there is no auto-heal between fights.
 Capture Nets raise your odds of catching a weakened wild creature - they are the catching item in Soltokemons (there are no balls).
 Lures temporarily boost how often wild creatures appear, handy when you are hunting a specific element.
-The Market also stocks advanced items, the Mutagen and the Helix Spinner, used for the genetic-mutation system.
+The genetic-mutation items, the Mutagen and the Helix Spinner, are no longer sold here for coins - they drop from the Solroot Warden's Chest or trade on the $STKM exchange.

 Free perks that do not cost coins